-Black History Month: What was the slave trade?

-It is a month during which people highlight and celebrate the contribution that black people have made to the UK.

-This is because throughout history, black people have been discriminated against and treated badly because of the colour of their skin.
+International Day for the Abolition of the Slave Trade: What does this mean? - CBBC Newsround

+On Friday 23 August, the world is marking the International Day for the Abolition of the Slave Trade.

-It seems hard to imagine now, but it used to be completely legal to buy and sell black people as slaves.
+The slave trade refers to a period in history when it used to be completely legal to buy and sell black people as slaves, bought and sold across routes around the Atlantic Ocean.

-This was called the Atlantic slave trade and is a shameful period of history for many people.
+But on the night of 22 to 23 August 1791 in Santo Domingo (which is today Haiti and the Dominican Republic), an uprising began that would be extremely important in abolishing it.

+The day, led by the United Nations, is marked with cultural events and debates in lots of different countries to remind people of this shameful period in history.

 Find out more about it below.

 Since about 1500, there was a lot of money to be made buying and selling people as slaves.

-Slave ships from Britain left ports like London, Liverpool and Bristol for West Africa carrying goods such as cloth and guns to be traded.
+Slave ships from Britain left ports like London, Liverpool and Bristol for West Africa, carrying goods such as cloth and guns to be traded.

 These goods were traded for men, women and children who had been kidnapped then sold to slave traders or bought from African chiefs.

 Millions of families were separated.
 They were then tightly packed onto slave ships and travelled for months to the Caribbean or to North and South America.
-This was called the Middle passage where many people died on the journey because the conditions were so band.
+This was called the Middle passage where many people died on the journey because the conditions were so bad.

 It is thought at least 24 million Africans were sold to slave traders around the world.

 In the Caribbean, North and South America enslaved Africans were sold to the highest bidder at slave auctions.
 They were then forced to work for nothing on big farm lands called plantations growing things like sugar cane and coffee.

-These people had no rights and were treated very badly.Goods such as sugar, coffee and tobacco were bought and carried back to Britain for sale on the ships, many people got very rich off this trade and it made Britain lots of money.
+These people had no rights and were treated very badly.
+Goods such as sugar, coffee and tobacco were bought and carried back to Britain for sale on the ships.

+Many people got very rich off this trade and it made Britain lots of money.

 It was a very hard life as a slave and very difficult to imagine now.